hudren/woodpile/README.md

 ## Log4j2 2.0 Configuration

-Log4j2 configuration must use the XML Layout since Throwables are serialized and may not be on Woodpile's classpath.
+Log4j2 configuration must use the XML Layout since Throwables are serialized and may not be on Woodpile's classpath (required for deserialization).

 <pre><code>&lt;Appenders&gt;
 	&lt;Socket name="woodpile" host="localhost" port="4565"&gt;